Do you know an AMSOIL Skeptic?

 In AMSOIL’s words: “Another common misconception is that motor oils must be API certified in order to meet warranty requirements.
 The fact is, lubricants are not required to be certified by the API, only meet or exceed API specifications.”

-Owners manuals sometimes recommend an API Certified or API licensed oil, but they only require use of an oil that meets the proper API (SAE) Service Grade requirements.
+Owners manuals sometimes recommend an API Certified (API trademark licensed) oil, but they only require use of an oil that meets the proper API (SAE) Service Grade requirements.
 However, people with less than stellar reading comprehension are quick to conclude that an API “starburst” certification is required.
-And that is what the API, the oil companies, and the vehicle OEM”s want people to believe.
+And that is exactly what the API, the oil companies, and the vehicle OEM”s want people to believe.
 Just this week we saw someone on a forum saying that a Ford dealer denied a warranty claim because of using a non-API-licensed synthetic oil.
 No. Verbally telling a customer that doesn’t deny warranty coverage – it just tests the customer to see if they are a patsy, or if they know warranties must be denied in writing.
 That’s just a new variation on the false claim that synthetic oil nullifies vehicle warranties.
 OEM and automotive engineer and federal government statements are more authoritative than either car-dealership employees or people posting to online forums.

 Just because a Dealer employee says so (perhaps misinterpreting an owners’ manual reference that recommends API Certified oils) does not mean that the OEM will not honor the warranty.
 It merely means the Dealer employee is wrong.
 If the customer calls the OEM and complains about such falsehood, it will almost certainly turn the dealer around. lf not, AMSOIL’s legal department will contact them for you.

-A dealer can claim
+A dealer can claim that using

 but that’s logically ridiculous and completely false,